 Dominic practises in the fields of public law, health and safety, and reparation.
 He called to the Bar in 2020, having qualified as a solicitor in 2012 and as a solicitor advocate in 2016.

-In his public law practice, Dominic has been instructed in a broad range of matters including: human rights; prison law; freedom of information; education law; public law as it relates to the protection of children; statutory interpretation in a healthcare context; ECHR compatibility of legislation; and many others.
+In his public law practice, Dominic has been instructed in judicial reviews/statutory appeals and has provided opinions on a wide range of areas including human rights; prison law; freedom of information; education law; public law as it relates to the protection of children; statutory interpretation in a healthcare context; challenges to legislation; and many others.
 He has been instructed by a core participant in an ongoing Scottish public inquiry.
-He has been on the panel of Standing Junior Counsel to the Scottish Government since 2020; and has appeared as an ad hoc Advocate Depute in appeals against sentence.
+He has been on the panel of Standing Junior Counsel to the Scottish Government since 2020.

 In his health and safety practice, Dominic has experience of enforcement notice appeals and as a solicitor he was involved in a landmark health and safety appeal to the UK Supreme Court.
-He wrote the revised edition of Health and Safety at Work in the Stair Memorial Encyclopaedia (published 2020).
-He is currently instructed (with Peter Gray KC) by a duty holder in a forthcoming health and safety prosecution in the High Court of Justiciary.
+He authored the revised edition of Health and Safety at Work in the Stair Memorial Encyclopaedia (published 2020).
+He has been instructed by duty holders in health and safety prosecutions and in Fatal Accident Inquiries.
+In addition, Dominic has appeared as an ad hoc Advocate Depute in appeals against sentence, and he appeared with the Lord Advocate before a Full Bench in Lord Advocate’s Reference (No 1 of 2023).

-Dominic was a lecturer at the University of Dundee, has tutored at the universities of Aberdeen and Edinburgh, and has had many articles and notes published in professional and academic journals.
-He was a Law Reporter for Session Cases from 2017 to 2022, and is currently a member of the Advisory Board to the Stair Memorial Encyclopaedia.
-He is in the process of co-authoring the second edition of An Introduction to Written Pleading with Professor Robert Black KC.
+Dominic was a lecturer at the University of Dundee, has tutored at the universities of Aberdeen and Edinburgh, and has had articles and notes published in professional and academic journals.
+He was a Law Reporter for Session Cases from 2017 to 2022; and is a member of the Advisory Board to the Stair Memorial Encyclopaedia.
+He is in the process of co-authoring the second edition of Professor Robert Black KC’s An Introduction to Written Pleading.